 Year to Date Financial Results

-In the first half of 2019, Exponent distributed $16.9 million in dividends and closed the period with $194.5 million in cash, cash equivalents and short-term investments.
+In the first half of 2020, Exponent distributed $20.1 million in dividends, repurchased $40.0 million in common stock and closed the period with $190.2 million in cash, cash equivalents and short-term investments.

-In a separate press release today, Exponent announced a $0.16 quarterly dividend payment and reiterated its intent to continue to pay quarterly dividends.
+In a separate press release today, Exponent announced a $0.19 quarterly dividend payment and reiterated its intent to continue to pay quarterly dividends.
+The Company also announced that its Board of Directors authorized an additional $45 million for future share repurchases.

-Exponent’s environmental and health segment represented approximately 19% of the Company’s second quarter net revenues.
-Net revenues in this segment grew approximately 7% in the quarter, as compared to last year.
-Within this segment, the chemical regulation and food safety, health sciences and environmental sciences practices continued to grow as Exponent’s industry-leading scientists advised clients on the human health and environmental impacts of chemicals and new products.
+Exponent’s environmental and health segment represented 22% of the Company’s second quarter net revenues.
+Net revenues in this segment decreased 2% in the second quarter, as compared to 2019.
+This segment also experienced delays in projects for the transportation and oil and gas industries.
+Within this segment, the chemical regulation and food safety practice continued to grow as Exponent’s scientists evaluated the effects of chemicals and new products on human health and the environment, including disinfectants for the novel coronavirus.

 Today's Conference Call Information